flutter/website/json.md

 Unfortunately, `JSON.decode()` merely returns a `Map<String, dynamic>`, meaning that we do not know the types of the values until runtime.
 With this approach, we lose most of the statically typed language features: type safety, autocompletion and most importantly, compile-time exceptions.
 Our code can become instantly more error-prone.

 For example, whenever we access the `name` or `email` fields, we could quickly introduce a typo.
-A typo which our compiler does not know of since our entire JSON merely lives in a map structure.
+A typo which our compiler does not know of, since our entire JSON merely lives in a map structure.

 ### Serializing JSON inside model classes